Preserve Damaged Teeth and Find Relief with Root Canal Therapy

 Dr. Sutton is one of the premier cosmetic dentists in Sonoma County

-About Dr. Wayne Sutton
+Dr. Wayne Sutton

 A renowned cosmetic dentist in Sonoma County, Dr. Sutton has over 20 years of experience and maintains a standard of excellence at his implant center using the strongest dental implant bridge currently available to provide predictable full mouth dental implant reconstructions.